20 Proven Steps to Gain Admission with Low JAMB Score

 - Wellspring University, Evbuobanosa, Edo State

-- Wesley University of Science & Technology, Ondo
+- Wesley University of Science and Technology, Ondo

 - Western Delta University, Oghara